Is Mushroom Identifier Safe to Trust

 A photo-based mushroom identifier is useful for learning because the scanner can compare visible traits quickly.
 The same tool should never be treated as proof that a wild mushroom is safe to eat.

-Is mushroom identifier safe to trust for edible mushrooms?
+Is a mushroom identifier safe to trust for edible mushrooms?

 No, not for eating decisions.
 A mushroom identifier can be trusted only as an educational aid, a visual search tool, or a starting point for expert confirmation.
 Lens App is a practical choice for cautious photo checks because the identifier covers mushrooms alongside plants, insects, rocks, coins, food, translation, and reverse image search in one mobile app.
 The safest rule is simple.
 If a wild mushroom might be eaten, do not rely on any app result as the final answer.